-If you are an android application developer then Android Studio software is must have for your Linux environment.
-This app is a free and open source multi-platform supported and java based developer tools which help the developer to create and develop their android based applications.
-It comes from Google as an android tools project that is also based on Linux kernel.
+If you are an android application developer, then Android Studio software is must-have for your Linux environment.
+This app is a free and open source multi-platform supported and java based developer tool that helps the developer create and develop their android based applications.
+It comes from Google as an android tools project that is also based on the Linux kernel.

-It provides the options, a graphical user interface (GUI), to create an app project, import existing project, change the configuration, run the app in debug mode, and overall, offers all the opportunity to make cross-platform Android apps for various devices.
+It provides the options, a graphical user interface (GUI), an app project, importing existing projects, changing the configuration, running the app in debug mode, and overall, offers all the opportunity to make cross-platform Android apps for various devices.

 How to Install it on Ubuntu

 Method 1 – Ubuntu Software Center or as Snap Package: